 All Cricut cutters can cut paper, cardstock and heat transfer vinyl.
 And many Cricut models have the ability to score (rather than cut) materials, as well as draw or emboss.

-For functions beyond using it a basic paper cutter, you will usually need to buy proprietary, specialised tools made by Cricut, such as their deep-cut blade, or the [easyazon_link identifier="B072VXXK4T" locale="US" tag="vinylcutter01-20"] rotary blade (which is only suitable for Cricut’s newest model, the Cricut Maker).
+For functions beyond using it a basic paper cutter, you will usually need to buy proprietary, specialised tools made by Cricut, such as their deep-cut blade or the rotary blade (which is only suitable for Cricut’s newest model, the Cricut Maker).